 Province of Ontario and Canadian federal government incentive programs

-Along with the federal Department of Foreign Affairs, Trade and Development Canada, the Government of Ontario is an active player in the province’s agri-food economy.
+Along with the Global Affairs Canada, the Government of Ontario is an active player in the province’s agri-food economy.
 Financial assistance and tax incentive programs for food and beverage companies in Ontario come from a wide variety of institutions, including Agriculture and Agri-Food Canada, and the Ontario Ministry of Agriculture and Food and Rural Affairs, among others.

 Incentive programs of interest to innovative, food and beverage companies are provided below: